-In both yoga and cooking the better your skills, the better the results.
+In both yoga and cooking, the better your skills, the better the results.
 Discover how both yoga and food challenge you to find full expression and accept what is.

 The ancient hatha yoga texts are like cookbooks.
 They are full of recipes, descriptions of procedures, lists of ingredients, and notes on what results to expect.
 A yoga practice is a process just like cooking a meal is a process.
 Both can have a clear intent at the beginning: In cooking, a nourishing aesthetically pleasing meal; in yoga, a state of mind that can see the truth without wavering.
 In both yoga and cooking the better your skills, the better the results.